panzerdp/dmitripavlutin.com/posts/080-arrow-vs-regular-functions/index.md

 To understand all types of functions in JavaScript, I recommend checking [JavaScript Function Declaration: The 6 Ways](/6-ways-to-declare-javascript-functions/).

-*What other differences between arrow and regular functions do you know?*
+*What other differences between the arrow and regular functions do you know?*